2025 - Festival of Lights in downtown Riverside

 Los Angeles Times – November 26, 1988

-Restoration work abruptly stopped on December 2, 1988, just a few weeks prior to the Inn’s scheduled re-opening set for December 22, 1988.
-The stoppage meant Omni Hotels quickly suspended pre-opening preparations, immediately halted hiring, laid off those it had already hired, and reassigned some Inn management to other Omni properties.
+Restoration work abruptly stopped on December 2, 1988, just a few weeks prior to the Inn’s scheduled reopening set for December 22, 1988.
+The stoppage meant Omni Hotels quickly suspended pre-opening preparations, halted hiring, laid off those it had already hired, and reassigned some Inn management to other Omni properties.
 So abrupt was the stoppage, that Omni had already spent upwards of $250,000 on pre-opening advertising.

-The Inn would remain closed with Chemical adding several million dollars more (thankfully) in order to finalize the major renovation before eventually finding a buyer in Roberts a few years later.
-Escrow for the $15.6 million deal between Chemical bank and Roberts (with some initial financial backing by the City) officially closed on December 24, 1992, with the hotel partially reopening on December 30, 1992 (with about 50 of the 240 rooms ready).
-Full reopening would come several months later, with Grand Re-Opening ceremonies taking place on May 1-2, 1993.
-(Overall restoration and renovation of the Inn has been reported to have cost between $45-$50 million, including some spent by Roberts.)
+Escrow for the $15.6 million deal between Chemical Bank and Roberts (with some initial financial assistance by the City) officially closed on December 24, 1992.
+The hotel partially reopened on December 30, 1992 with about 50 of the 240 rooms ready.
+Full reopening would come several months later, with official reopening ceremonies taking place May 1-2, 1993.

 In a 2007 interview, he (Duane) recalled buying the hotel in part because his late mother had loved it.